Contact Regis Admissions

 What are the criteria for applying to Regis?

-In addition to being a baptized Roman Catholic boy, an applicant must have excellent grades and standardized testing (above 90 percent in CTBS/CAP/ERB or equivalent testing).
+In addition to being a baptized Catholic boy, an applicant must have excellent grades and standardized testing (above the 90th national percentile in nationally-normed testing).

 How is a student nominated for an application?

-If an applicant is in a public or independent school, he or his parents should contact the Regis Admissions Office directly and be ready to provide a copy of his final 7th grade report card and the relevant information on standardized testing.
+If an applicant is in a public or independent school, he or his parents should contact the Regis Admissions Office directly and be ready to provide a copy of his final 7th grade report card.
+Please see the Admissions Process page for more information.

 Does Regis use the TACHS test for admission?